Azure/azure-documentdb-hadoop/README.md

         'DocumentDB Primary Key',
         'DocumentDB Database Name',
         'DocumentDB Output Collection Name[s]',
-        '[Optional] Your performance level for Output Collection Creations', '[Optional] Bool to disable or enable document upsert', '[Optional] Your document property name[s] that should have a range index');
+        '[Optional] Number of bytes to use for String indexes', '[Optional] Your performance level for Output Collection Creations', '[Optional] Bool to disable or enable document upsert');
 ```
 Full Pig sample can be found [here](https://github.com/Azure/azure-documentdb-hadoop/blob/master/samples/Pig_Tutorial.pig).

 ##Remarks
 * When outputting to DocumentDB, your output collection will require capacity for an [additional stored procedure](http://azure.microsoft.com/en-us/documentation/articles/documentdb-limits/).
 The stored procedure will remain in your collection for reuse.
-* You must set range indices for your collection if you are pushing range queries to DocumentDB.
+* The Hadoop Connector automatically sets your indexes to range indexes with max precision on strings and numbers.
 More information can be found [here](http://azure.microsoft.com/en-us/documentation/articles/documentdb-indexing-policies/).
 * Connector supports configurable *upsert* option. *Upsert* configuration is automatically set to *true* and will overwrite documents within the same collection with the same *id*.
 * Reads and writes to DocumentDB will be counted against your provisioned throughput for each collection.
 * Output to DocumentDB collections is done in batch round robin.